ceramicstudio/js-composedb/website/docs/api/commands/cli.document.md

 ### `composedb document:create`

-create a document with given content
+Create a document with given content

+You can use this command to test how document creation works, but in your DApp you will use [ComposeDB GraphQL Mutations](../../../docs/guides/interacting/mutations.mdx) instead

 ```
 USAGE